RAIK284/course-project-choo-choo-champions/README.md

 #### Step 4:

 If you ran ```npm start```, you will see our React app website.
 If you ran ```npm run coverage```, you will see our unit test results.

+### Running the WebSocket Server Locally:

+The WebSocket server, responsible for multiplayer games, is deployed via [Google Cloud](https://cloud.google.com/?hl=en).
+If you want to run the server locally, comment out the line in the main function of ```server.py``` that currently assigns the server to the production URL (```ws://34.125.63.8:3389```) and uncomment the line that assigns the server to the localhost URL.
+Then, update the URLs in the corresponding multiplayer game flow files to ```ws://localhost:8765```.

 # API Documentation